Ljubinje: World War II

-In June 1941 Ustaše soldiers killed 36 locals by throwing them live in a massive grave, which was a part of the wider Genocide of Serbs in the Independent State of Croatia.
+In June 1941 Ustaše soldiers killed 36 locals by throwing them alive into a mass grave, which was part of the wider Genocide of Serbs in the Independent State of Croatia.

 Culture

 Church of the Nativity of the Virgin

-The Serbian Orthodox church of the Nativity of the Virgin in Ljubinje, was built between in 1867 (as recorded by the inscription incised on a plaque above the entrance to the church).
-The Church belongs to the type of Herzegovina single-nave stone-built church with semicircular apse and stone belltower of the type known as "na preslicu", perched over the main entrance facade.
-A belltower na preslicu with three bells, made of finely finished limestone blocks, tops the west wall of the church.
+The Serbian Orthodox Church of the Nativity of the Virgin in Ljubinje, was built in 1867 (as recorded by the inscription engraved on a plaque above the entrance to the church).
+The church belongs to a type of Herzegovinian single-nave stone-built church with an apse and a stone belltower — a type known as "na preslicu", perched over the main entrance facade.
+A belltower na preslicu with three bells, made of finely finished limestone blocks, tops the left wall of the church.
 Belltowers of this form are one of the main characteristics of churches of this type in Herzegovina.
 The church is roofed with industrial tiles.
-Only the ends of the roof panes (by the belltower and the apse respectively) are clad with sheet copper.
-The apse is also clad with sheet copper.
+Only the ends of the roof panes (of the belltower and apse respectively) are covered with sheet copper.
+The apse is also covered with sheet copper.
 The nave is separated from the altar space by an iconostasis partition.
 The iconostasis of the church of the Nativity of the Most Holy Virgin in Ljubinje was installed in the early 20th century.
 The artist who painted the icons remains unidentified.
-The frame of the iconostasis is wooden, and to it are attached the icons, paintings on canvas with various scenes.
+The frame of the iconostasis is wooden, and icons are attached to it, with various scenes painted on canvases.

-The church contains a copy of the Gospels dating from 1793, in a metal cover with two metal clasps to the side, donated from Russia along with double-sided processional icon, made of copper, by Zorka Radonjić (1901).
+The church contains a copy of the Gospels dating from 1793, in a metal cover with two metal clasps to the side, donated from Russia along with a double-sided processional icon, made of copper, by Zorka Radonjić (1901).
 The centre of one side of the processional icon is occupied by an embossed and engraved scene of the Nativity of Christ, and the other by the Evangelist Luke, also embossed and engraved.

-To the north, east and west, the church is surrounded by an Orthodox cemetery in active use, and Necropolis with stećak tombstones.
+To the north, east and west, the church is surrounded by an Orthodox cemetery in active use, and a necropolis with stećak tombstones.
 About 20 metres to the north of the church is a mausoleum in memory of World War II victims of fascist terror.

 The Commission to Preserve National Monuments in 2005 issued a decision to add the architectural ensemble of the Church of the Nativity of the Virgin in Ljubinje to the List of National Monuments.